 SmartPort telemetry is available on X-series receivers.
 It uses 32 bit data frames, supports two-way communication; and enables other SmartPort sensors to be connected without a hub.

-A telemetry cable to connect your flight controller to your FrSky receiver.
+A telemetry cable to connect your autopilot to your FrSky receiver.

 In addition to the required hardware, a selection of FrSky sensors can be added. (see below)